revelrylabs/bn-mobile-react/README_REVELRY.md

 It requires several certificates and ENV keys set, many of which aren't shareable.

 We're using [Expo Build releasing through Fastlane](https://blog.expo.io/automating-standalone-expo-app-builds-and-deployments-with-fastlane-exp-and-exptool-9b2f5ad0a2cd) if you want to try to set up your own deploy.

+#### Deploy Steps
+1) Get creds folder from Colin or Brad and place in `./creds` folder inside bn-mobile-react.
+This file is gitignored so it will not get pushed with any code.
+2) run `expo build:android --clear-credentials` and choose "I want to upload my own keystore" (passwords etc will be shared via the creds folder)
+3) Once step 2 succeeds run `expo build:ios --clear-credentials`  again choose to use your own credentials.
+4) Update `app.json` version numbers before running deploy. increment "version" and "versionCode" respectively.
+5) To deploy and use the Beta endpoint for testers run `./deploy_staging`, for the production API endpoint use `./deploy_production`.
+6) Apple may want you to make an App Specific password during the deploy.
+The instructions are ion the script and you will enter the pw you created without exiting the deploy process.
+7) To prepare for Google Play store in the alpha track, go to manage release, and you can add release notes.
+8) To prepare for App Store connect go to test flight, and go to iOS Builds.
+Find the newest version, and it’ll say “Missing Compliance”. click on the yellow triangle icon and then “provide export compliance information”, and then choose “Yes” for both questions.
+The build should show up in `Test Flight -> App Store Connect Users -> Builds` as “Testing” after a few minutes.